Skip to main content

 timeline indicator

-During the first two months
+Side effects possible during the first two months

 Side effects that could occur within the first 2 months include: